abe5560cain/cainbcrp5580/docs/index.md

 - Agricultural data visualization

 ---
-Use the buttons below to see the course  tasks, exercises, assignments, and final project or start by going to learn more <a href = "about">about me</a> me.
+Use the buttons below to see the course  tasks, exercises, assignments, and final project or start by going to learn more <a href = "about">about me</a>.

 <div class="button-container">
   <a href="/seeger5880-2026/tasks/" class="btn btn--primary">View Tasks</a>